Topics and Subtopics.

 Base load Solar and Wind: Renewables alone not a substitute for fossil fuels.

-The 2nd inconvenient truth: one of six hurdles to convincing climate sceptics.
+The 2nd inconvenient truth: one of six hurdles for sceptics to accept climate change.

-The 2nd inconvenient truth: one of six hurdles to convincing climate sceptics.
+The 2nd inconvenient truth: one of six hurdles for sceptics to accept climate change.